dunkmann00/Drive-Backup/README.md

 I do hope none of this deters you from using Drive Backup, as it is a very useful tool that I use myself.
-If you don't want to use the built in app credential that ships with Drive Backup, you can look into [generating your own client credential](#custom-client-credentials) and use that instead.
+If you don't want to use the built in app credential that ships with the app, you can look into [generating your own client credential](#custom-client-credentials) and use that instead.
 With this you can be even more certain Drive Backup only has the permissions it needs (i.e. Google Drive Read access).